bceenaeiklmr/SendTextZ/README.md

 ## Sending longer texts

-In the fourth column copy the text you want. (without `*` as first chr)
+In the fourth column copy the text you want. (without `*` as the first chr)

 `... | ... | ... | ImagineThisIsAVeryLongText`

-This way the fourth element content will be copied to clipboard and will be sent by using the clipboard.
+This way the fourth element content will be copied to the clipboard and will be sent by using the clipboard.

-After a successfull paste the previous (saved) clipboard content will be restored.
+After a successful paste the previous (saved) clipboard content will be restored.

+## Add to your existing menu

+Copy the `sendText()` function to your script.

+Call `texts := sendText()`

+Add to your menu with: `YourMenuName.Add("Texts", texts)`

-### AHK - IniRead
+## AHK - IniRead

-Unfortunately AutoHotkey v2 IniRead function does not support UTF-16 (Emoji characters), on the other hand, FileRead works.
+Unfortunately, AutoHotkey v2 IniRead function does not support UTF-16 (Emoji characters), on the other hand, FileRead works.